BioinformaticsPH/intro-plant-bioinformatics/docs/03-ai/index.md

 permalink: /docs/ai
 ---

-# Module 3: Artificial Intelligence
+# Module 3: Generative AI

 This module covers the application of AI in bioinformatics.